lithiumdeveloper/inefficient/README.md

 This is a bitcoin mining script that has absolutely zero chance of ever finding a single cent.

-It would take about 4.003*10^42 years, which exceeds the age of the universe.
+It would take about 8.71 × 10^23 years to find a wallet with funds in it, which exceeds the age of the universe.